Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

 ## Running the apt upgrades

-Next I uninstalled stuff I had from other sources, as a precaution. `aptitude search '~i(!~ODebian)'` gives you hints what those packages are (anything not marked 'A' was installed manually and not automatically).I then ran
+Next I uninstalled stuff I had from other sources, as a precaution. `aptitude search '~i(!~ODebian)'` gives you hints what those packages are (anything not marked 'A' was installed manually and not automatically).
+I then ran

     $ apt update
-    $ sudo apt upgrade

 I still had some issues, like: